museomix/museomix.org/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 WP Ultimate CSV Importer Plugin proven much effective advanced CSV Importer With Ultimate User Friendly Features.
 It is much easy now even for newbies to import csv file exported from any tool, app or software.
 Import as any WordPress post type and associated fields by simple mapping feature.
 Now import any CSV file as thousands of post, page and custom post types.
 This is admin side free plugin helps you in bulk edit, create and import posts type for your blog or site.

-It is more easy to import csv database maintained in Excel xls or spread sheets into valuable content for your web site without missing any.
-It is possible now to schedule a import csv periodically for content update, maintenance,  prices, offers, coupons and inventory etc.

 Much improved User interface with most flexible jquery plugin features and bootstrap UI design makes csv import more simple, easy, fast and even more flexible for better user experience.
 With improved Multi site, buddy press compatibility (except user import module) works well for most of the best WordPress themes available online.
-Now manage multi site & buddy press, Amazon data import, affiliates blog, product inventory, ecommerce store, multi author blog, automatic news import, photo blog etc periodically with simple click import.

 = Helpful Links =